National Divorce Authority

 Procedural mechanics — the divorce petition, summons and service of process, discovery, pretrial motions, trial procedure, default judgments, and appeals.

-Each cluster maps to one or more listings pages with source attribution to named statutes, published uniform acts, federal agency regulations (including Title IV-D of the Social Security Act governing child support enforcement), and published court rules.
-Entries within the directory are descriptive and classificatory, not prescriptive.
+Each cluster maps to one or more providers pages with source attribution to named statutes, published uniform acts, federal agency regulations (including Title IV-D of the Social Security Act governing child support enforcement), and published court rules.
+Entries within the network are descriptive and classificatory, not prescriptive.